Olshansk/discord-catchup/README.md

 2. Go to "Advanced" and enable "Developer Mode"
 3. Right-click on a server/guild and select "Copy ID" to get the Guild ID
 4. Right-click on a channel and select "Copy ID" to get the Channel ID

+## Thread Catchup & Summarization

+The `thread-catchup` command provides an interactive way to catch up on Discord conversations:

+1. Select a category
+2. Select a channel
+3. Select a thread (or main channel)
+4. Choose how many messages to retrieve
+5. View messages or create a prompt file for summarization
+6. Optionally generate an AI summary of the conversation

+For summarization to work, you need an OpenRouter API key in your `.env` file.

 ## Troubleshooting